tdba/FDP-Python-Syllabus-Pages/PART I/modules.rst

-..
-Copyright (C) Peter Wentworth, Jeffrey Elkner, Allen B. Downey and Chris Meyers.
-    Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
-    with Invariant Sections being Foreword, Preface, and Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNU Free Documentation License".

-|

 Modules
 =======

 A **module** is a file containing Python definitions and statements intended for use in other Python programs.
 There are many Python modules that come with